 As convenience goes, wireless charging can’t be beat.
 You simply drop your phone onto the charger and walk away.
 Gone is the headache of managing cables that inevitably break or get lost.

 Now that it’s a good time to go out and grab a stand or pad, we’ve tested some of the most popular models out there for both Android and iPhone, and discovered our favorites among the bunch.
 Read on for our findings, and check back periodically for our latest updates.

-Upadated 6/20/19 to include our review of the iOttie iTap 2 Wireless, an inventive little device that combines wireless charger and car mount in one—albeit with a bias toward iPhones.
+Upadated 8/8/19 to include our review of the Moshi SnapTo Magnetic Car Mount with Wireless Charging which combines a wireless charger and car mount in one—albeit with a bias toward iPhones.
 Scroll to the bottom of this article to see all of our charger reviews.

 The best wireless charger for Android phones